gstvbrg/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 }
 ```

 You could now simply execute this query in a Playground and retrieve the results from your GraphQL server.
-But how can you use inside your Javascript code?
+But how can you use this from inside your Javascript code?

 ### Queries with Apollo Client